oopp-team-11/Splitty/docs/product-pitch/product-pitch-script.md

 ***

-## Brief side note to live updates using websockets (explain as if your explaining it to yourself from 2 years ago)
+## Brief side note to live updates using websockets
 The important trait of our project is that it is live.
 We have achieved that by using mostly websockets in our project.
 Most of the event endpoints, and all of participant and expense endpoints are implemented via websockets.
 That ensures bidirectional communication between the server and the client.